Write your message

 3- Department of Food Science and Technology, Sha.C., Islamic Azad University, Shahrood, Iran

-Abstract: (161 Views)
+Abstract: (1570 Views)

-Methods: In this cross-sectional study, 140 train operators from the Mashhad Urban Railway were randomly selected.
+Methods: In this cross-sectional study, 140 train operators from the Mashhad Urban Railway in Iran were randomly selected.
 Demographic information and the prevalence of MSDs were collected using the Nordic Musculoskeletal Questionnaire, and postural assessment was performed using the REBA method.
 Statistical analysis was conducted using parametric (independent samples t-test) and non-parametric (chi-square) tests.

 Conclusion: Given the high prevalence of MSDs and the medium level of postural risk among train operators, ergonomic interventions and training on proper working posture are strongly recommended to improve occupational health in this group.